NikhilMukraj/spiking-neural-networks/README.md

     - Additionally multiple outputs from different neurons in the output layer could be summed for a single regression value (for example one neuron could represnt 0-9, another could be 0, 10, 20, ..., 90 and summed together for the full number)
   - [ ] Liquid state machine fitting differential equation or time series
     - Potentially physics prediction, parameters of physics simulation could be inputs along with current position, next position could be target to predict
+    - Similarly, a Lorenz attractor could be predicted by a liquid state machine
 - [ ] Liquid state machine solving of more general cognition problem
   - [ ] Traveling salesman
   - [ ] Maze solve/navigation to reward